RaquelAlbuquerque1/fin-API/README.md

-# fin API
+# Fin API
-API financeira feita no IGNITE - NODE JS da @rocketseat
+Node Track  - Ignite - @Rocketseat.
+It consists of an finacial API.

 ## FinApi - Financial